-Alzheimer’s and Dementia are terrible conditions.
-They take a person of otherwise sound mind and body and render them to their own personal nightmare.
-As the condition progresses, its victims lose their precious short- and long-term memories, the ability to perform normal functions disappears, and they are confined to a childlike state of living where they must rely on others to care for their every need.
+Alzheimer’s and dementia are terrible diseases.
+They turn people who are otherwise mentally and physically healthy into their own personal nightmare.
+As the disease progresses, victims lose their precious short- and long-term memory, the ability to perform normal functions disappears, and they are confined to a childlike state of life in which they must rely on others to care for their needs.

 - One in three elderly people dies with Alzheimer’s or another dementia.

 - Unpaid carers supporting someone with dementia save the UK economy £13.9 billion a year.
 This will rise to £35.7 billion in 2040.

 - The total cost of care for people with dementia in the UK is £34.7 billion.
 This is set to rise sharply over the next two decades, to £94.1 billion by 2040.

 - The cost of social care for people with dementia is set to nearly treble by 2040, increasing from £15.7 billion to £45.4 billion.

 My Personal Experience

 My aunt worked in the television industry in New York City for over thirty years, ascending to the title of news director.
 She made six figures, won Emmys, and was friends with some well-known public figures.

 Sadly, she developed younger-onset dementia in her fifties.
 However, she was able to compensate due to her intelligence and the support services she received as part of her job, including transportation, makeup, house cleaning, and more.
 It was not until she was fired that the dementia worsened.